Stergina/Assembly/Greatest Common Divisor/README.md

 **Objective**:
 Implementing a program that calculates the Greatest Common Divisor (GCD) in the symbolic language of the MIPS32 processor.

-**Structure of the code**:
+**Implementation**:
-More specifically, the program asks the user to provide two integers and their GCD.
+The program asks the user to provide two integers and their GCD.
 If user answers correctly, the program congratulates her/him, else program asks the user to try again.